kapahnke-iot/python/docs/README.md

 ***
 **A quick solution but error prone**

-Since the file starts with an `l` in its attributes, and security permissions, *it indicates that it is a link where /usr/bin/python is linked to Python 2*.
+Since the file starts with an `l` in its attributes, and security permissions, it indicates that it is a link where /usr/bin/python is linked to Python 2.

 While I easily could change this link to Python 3, it is probably not the best choice!
 Upon updating Python, I would find that the link would have been updated back to the original link location pointing to Python 2.